cuipinghuo/python-sample/README.md

-This is a python sample project
+This is a python sample project built by Konflux-ci.